From Statistics Explained

 Main statistical findings

-Areas protected for the preservation of biodiversity are proposed by the Member States under the EU’s Habitats Directive; they are indicated as a percentage of the total area of each country.
-About 14 % of the EU-27’s territory was proposed for protection under the Habitats Directive as of 2010.
+Areas protected for the preservation of biodiversity are proposed by the Member States under the EU’s Habitats Directive.
+Some 586 000 km² of the EU-27’s territory was proposed for protection under the Habitats Directive as of 2010, around 14 % of the total area.
+Figures for the Member States show that areas protected under the Habitats Directive range between 31 % of the total terrestrial area of Slovenia and 30 % of that in Bulgaria to less than 10 % in France, the Netherlands, Denmark or the United Kingdom — see Figure 1.
+In general, these protected areas adequately cover the biogeographical regions present in the Member States, with an EU-27 average of 89 % of sufficiently covered species and habitats in 2010; using this measure, only Cyprus reported less than 50 % sufficiency — see Figure 2.
 Additional areas were proposed for protection under the Birds Directive.
 Since there is some overlap between the two types of protected areas, the joint area for both Directives is estimated to amount to approximately 18 % of the EU-27’s total terrestrial area.
-Figures for the Member States show that areas protected under the Habitats Directive range between 31 % of the total terrestrial area of Slovenia and 30 % of that in Bulgaria to less than 10 % in France, the Netherlands, Denmark or the United Kingdom.
-In general, these protected areas adequately cover the biogeographical regions present in the Member States, with an EU-27 average of 89 % of sufficiently covered species and habitats in 2010; using this measure, only Cyprus reported less than 50 % sufficiency – see Figure 1.

-Between 1990 and 2000 there was a general downward trend in the abundance of both common farmland and common forest species of birds – see Figure 2.
+Between 1990 and 2000 there was a general downward trend in the abundance of both common farmland and common forest species of birds — see Figure 4.
 This downward path continued for farmland species, with a relatively steep decline (-25 % between 1990 and 2010) in the number of common farmland birds; much of this development may be attributed to changes in land use and agricultural practices.
-While the reduction in numbers of common forest birds declined by 19 % between 1990 and 2000 across the EU, recent years have seen a recovery in forest bird numbers, with the index rising from a relative low of 81 to reach 88 by 2010.
-The index of all common bird species was relatively stable from 1995 to 2010, some 6 % to 12 % below its 1990 level; it stood at 89 in 2010.
+While the number of common forest birds declined by 19 % between 1990 and 2000 across the EU, recent years have seen a recovery in forest bird numbers, with the index rising from a relative low of 81 to reach 88 by 2010.
+The index of all common bird species was relatively stable from 1995 to 2010, some 7 % to 13 % below its 1990 level; it stood at 89 in 2010.